-- 10 In contrast to man-made reservoirs snow- and ice-reservoirs are filled or emptied by natural processes in either a cyclic or anti-cyclic behavior, and therefore cannot be managed for downstream agriculture, hydropower, industry and households.
-If snowand ice-melt occur during the rainy season (cyclic behavior), they may add a small fraction to the large amount of runoff generated by heavy rainfall.
-When snow- and - ice-reservoirs melt during the dry season (anti-cyclic behavior) the generated runoff can be used to compensate potential water shortages.
-A closer look at the seasonal dynamics of the runoff components in the LRB and at Yangbajing, which are shown in Fig. 12, therefore creates additional insight into the possible future role of glaciers in the LRB for water supply of the downstream lowlands. - The daily runoff course at the basin outlet (Fig. 12, left), averaged over the period from 1971-2000, shows a very distinct and consistent runoff maximum during the summer months caused by monsoon rainfall (Fig. 12a, left).
+A closer look at the seasonal dynamics of the runoff components in the LRB and at Yangbajing, which are shown in Fig. 16, creates additional insight into the possible future role of glaciers in the LRB for water supply of the downstream lowlands.
+The annual runoff course at the basin outlet in a daily resolution (Figs. 16, left; S2, left), averaged over the period from 1971-2000, shows a very distinct and consistent runoff maximum during the summer months caused by monsoon rainfall (Figs. 16a, S2D, left).
 Runoff is low during winter because of reduced precipitation, which predominantly falls and is stored as snow.
-The fraction of ice-melt approaches zero during winter, since the glaciers are snow- - 25 covered.
-Any melt during warm spells in winter occurs as snow-melt.
-With increasing temperatures in spring snow-melt sets in first, is infiltrated into the soil or evaporated into the atmosphere, and peaks in late May before monsoon precipitation fully sets in.
-At that time, the glacierized area is still protected from ice-melt by a snow cover.
-As snow vanishes in high altitudes, ice-melt starts to increase to a maximum of 5 % of total runoff until late June.
+The fraction of ice melt approaches zero during winter, since the glaciers are snow covered.
+Any melt during warm spells in winter occurs as snowmelt.
+With increasing temperatures in spring snowmelt sets in first, is infiltrated into the soil or evaporated into the atmosphere, and peaks in late May before monsoon precipitation fully sets in.
+At that time, the glacierized area is still protected from ice melt by a snow cover.
+As snow vanishes in high altitudes, ice melt starts to increase to a maximum of 5% of total runoff until late June.
 Then, the increasing monsoon precipitation also increasingly causes snow to fall in high altitudes.
 This snow cover partly protects the glaciers from melting.
-Coincidently, increasing cloudiness reduces radiation and snow-melt from its
+Coincidently, increasing cloudiness reduces